QuentinGruber/h1z1-server/README.md

 ### Launch the game

-If you have followed the step just above this one, this step is no longer necessary you can start the game by double clicking on H1Z1.exe.
+If you have followed the step just above this one, this step is no longer necessary, and you can start the game by double clicking on H1Z1.exe.

 Execute this command in CMD/Powershell ( you have to be in your h1z1 game folder ) :